 It is no wonder WordPress is a powerful and flexible web platform.
 Your WordPress website might look good, but it won’t perform well for users if it loads slowly.
 Optimization of your website is a mandatory task.
-However, an optimized website for conversion rate optimization will increase revenue and your business’s sales.
+However, optimize your WordPress website for conversion rate optimization will increase revenue and your business’s sales.

 Websites should load quickly, run effortlessly on any device, and appear on Google’s first page.
 Users get frustrated by slow load times, and bounce rates rise.
 Google also relies on performance.
 Therefore, clean code, structure, and speed are technical and vital for visibility and interaction.